Gigaku: Influence

 Many of these masks also influenced other Japanese theatre forms; Noh, for example particularly has masks very similar to the gigaku masks of goko and gojo.
 The well resemblance of gojo can be seen in the well known Noh mask of Koomote as well as Chido and Konron to the ghost and demon masks with their stark, exaggerated, and frightening features.
-Though these masks share similarities it is important to note that there are also differences with them, for example the masks of Noh are much smaller in comparison to gigaku, this is also the case with bugaku (the emerging theatre form after gigaku).
+Though these masks share similarities, there are also differences.
+For example the masks of Noh are much smaller in comparison to gigaku, this is also the case with bugaku (the emerging theatre form after gigaku).